 Tariff 6

+rann 6

+Dravisian to areas sutside the municipal area

 Provision to areas outside the municipal area

+The providing of electricity

-The provision of electricity to user's whose premises are not within the municipal area, will be handled under the same conditions and tariffs as those of the same category user within the municipal area on the condition that a levy of maximum 25% be added to the monthly account.
+The provision of electricity to

+are not within the municipal

+under the same conditions a

+same category user within t

+condition that a levy of max mum 25% be added to

+the monthly account.

 Tariff 7

+Tariii 7

 Municipal Consumption

+maniorpai concamption

-Consumption per kW.h 0.98 18.00% 1.16
+Consumption per kW.h 0.00 40.000/ 4.40

+0.98 18.00% 1.16

 Tariff 8

+Tariir o

 Increases by ESKOM

-If ESKOM increases the purchase price of electricity, the municipality can increase its tariffs after a council resolution has been obtained by the same percentage increase as that of ESKOM and shall not be more than 30% at any given time.
-The increase can also not be earlier than the implementation date of ESKOM.
+moreases by Estrem

+If ESKOM increases the put chase price of electricity.

+the municipality can increas

+resolution has been obtaine

+percentage increase as that

+be more than 30% at any gi

+can also not be earlier than

+of ESKOM. and implementation date

+OF EGINGINI.

 Tariff 9

+-

-Empty erven and erven where the electricity supply where taken out.
+Empty erven and erven w nere the electricity

-An amount of R41.29 per month is payable for each erf (except if the erf is part of land belonging to the Government) which is not connected to the electricity network of the municipality and is adjacent to a street or part of a street in which the electricity supply is available.
-This tariff is also applicable where the owner has requested that the electricity supply must be removed 37.54 10% 41.29
+supply where taken out. •

+37.54 10% 41.29

+An amount of R41.29 per n nonth is payable for each

+erf (except if the erf is part of of land belonging to the

+Government) which is not co onnected to the electricity

+network of the municipality

+or part of a street in which the

+available.
+This tariff is also

+owner has requested that th

+be removed 7 117

 Tariff 9

+Talli 5

 Empty erven and erven where the

 electricity supply where taken out.

+electricity supply where taken out.
 37.54 10% 41.29

-An amount of R41.29 per month is payable
+An amount of R41.29 per month is payable 07.04 1070 41.20

 for each erf (except if the erf is part of land

 belonging to the Government) which is not

 connected to the electricity network of the

 municipality and is adjacent to a street or part

 of a street in which the electricity supply is

 available.
 This tariff is also applicable where

 the owner has requested that the electricity

 supply must be removed

 Tariff 10

 10.1 Electricty Connections

 10.1.1 Residential Connections per connection 3 024.40 10% 3 326.84

+·

 10.1.2 Other connections per connection 5 040.65 10% 5 544.72

+·

 The installation of a 3 phase meter (pre-paid

 or conventional).
 Additional cost per

 10.1.3 connection 4 032.52 10% 4 435.77

 The change to or installation of a single phase

 pre-paid meter per connection (additional

 10.1.4 cost) 907.32 10% 998.05

 The connection fees of indigents and poor

 households are subsidised out of the

 Equitable Share at 100% and 50%

 10.1.5 repectively

 10.2 Deposits

+Deposite for all residential and attended

 Deposits for all residential and other users

 are payable according to the Council's Credit

 Control Policy

 Increases of deposits will be done within the

 electricity provision regulations and the credit

 control policy

 Indigents will not pay any deposits

 Poor households will only pay 50% of the

 relevant deposit